 Bear Complex – single bar rugby strength workout

 The following is an analysis of the bear complex by our friends at Rugby Renegade.
-Their original article includes a series of training protocols that rugby players can use to stronger and more mobile all at the same time.
-Our revision incorporates nutrition recommendations.
+Their original article includes a series of training protocols that rugby players can use to get stronger and more mobile all at the same time.
+Our revision incorporates supplement recommendations.

 LIFTING LIKE A BEAR